The News Quiz: Ep8. Mr. Starmer Goes To Washington

 They're horrific.

-I don't want to be alarmist about this, but while this meeting between Stumber and Trump has gone on, I've just got a message on my computer saying, Due to a time zone change, we're setting your time on your computer to Eastern time USA
+Look, I don't want to be alarmist about this, but while this meeting between Starma and Trump has gone on, I've got a message on my computer saying due to a time zone change, we're setting your time on your computer to Eastern time USA

-so I don't know what Kierstalma has given away
+so I don't know what Kierstima has given away

 someone look out the window see if we're gradually moving out into the Atlantic

-I mean politically it's always seems to be something that's squabbled about in Vietnam.
+Politically, it's always seems to be something that's squabbled about in very clear.

 They said in the manifesto, didn't they?